If you are ready to quit smoking, there is no better time than right now. Western offers some resources to help.

 Leave the Pack Behind - LTPB is a tobacco control program on campus that offers young adults a range of services including self-help booklets, access to free nicotine patches and gum, and email support.
 Visit a display booth on campus for carbon monoxide testing, self-help programs, peer led services, and information about quit aides and clinical interventions available.
 Leave The Pack Behind quitting programs have been proven to be very effective!

 If you are interested in receiving FREE nicotine replacement therapy, please visit Student Health Services (specific conditions apply).
-LTPB also hosts the annual contest “Wouldurather” opened to all young adults in Ontario.
+LTPB also hosts the annual contest “Wouldurather” open to all young adults in Ontario.
 By entering this contest, you have the chance of winning $2500 by quitting smoking or staying smoke-free!
-For more information visit LeaveThePackBehind.org, or contact our team at firstname.lastname@example.org.
+For more information visit LeaveThePackBehind.org, or contact our team at email@example.com.

 Smokers’ Helpline – Some of the best resources available are here - an online quit program, free help by phone and text messaging, and self-help workbooks.
 You can visit their website or phone 1-877-513-5333.

 Crush the Crave – an app developed especially to help young adults quite smoking to help you quit.
 Visit the Crush the Crave website or download the app.